brrr2/irccasino/README.md

 2. Give the bot Op status in the channels that will run the games.
 3. While as channel Op in those channels, type the command `.texaspoker`, `.texastourney` or `.blackjack` to start that game in the channel.
 4. Other useful Op commands are `.botquit`, `.reboot`, `.endgame`, and `.games`.

+### Upgrading ###
+1. For versions 0.3.4 and lower, ensure that you use the latest library files (*.help* and *strlib.txt*).
+2. For versions 0.3.9 and higher, use the `.migrate` command from within any game to properly migrate game data from the previous version.
+Also ensure that you use the latest library files.

 Contributors
 ============